Discovery of the Asymmetric Effect in the Response of Photoionization Gas: Constraining BAL Gas Density through Asymmetric Response

+Interestingly, most measured BAL outflow gas densities reported in the literature fall below $10^6\ \cc$ \citep{korista2008,moe2009,dunn2010,borguet2013,lucy2014,chamberlain2015, arav2018,leighly2018,hamann2019,he2019,he2022,xu2019,zhao2021,byun2022a,byun2022b,byun2023}.
+The typical gas density of an accretion disk wind \citep{murray1995,proga2000} is greater than $n_{\rm H} = 10^8\ \cc$.
+The fact that at least 40\% of observed BAL gas has densities below $10^6\ \cc$ suggests two possibilities: \begin{enumerate} \item The accretion disk wind has propagated to larger distances, leading to a decrease in density. \item Some BAL outflows may originate from larger-scale structures, such as dusty torus winds \citep{konigl1994,scoville1995,elitzur2006,gallagher2015,he2022,ishibashi2024}, whose spatial scale is over 100 times that of the accretion disk, resulting in significantly lower densities. \end{enumerate}

-For the sake of convenience in summarizing, we created a $t^*(\civ)$ map (Fig. \ref{fig5}) on the plane composed of $\log10 \ U$ (from -3 to 2) and $\log10 \ n_e$ (from 2 to 8).
-The four dashed lines in the figure represent contour lines for observation time intervals $\Delta T$ = 1000, 100, 10, and 1 day, respectively.
-Below the respective dashed line, the observation time interval is smaller than the recombination-ionization timescale, i.e., $\Delta T < t^*_{ \civ}$, rendering it an unresponsive region.
-With observation time intervals of 1000, 100, 10, and 1 day, the lower density limits detectable for both low ionization and high ionization states are $10^{3.8}\ \cc$, $10^{4.8}\ \cc$, $10^{5.8}\ \cc$, and $10^{6.8}\ \cc$, respectively.
+For the sake of convenience in summarizing, we created a $t^*(\civ)$ map (Fig. \ref{fig8}) on the plane composed of $\log10 \ U$ and $\log10 \ n_e$.
+The three dashed lines in the figure represent contour lines for observation time intervals $\Delta T$ = 100, 10, and 1 day, respectively.
+Below the respective dashed line, the observation time interval is smaller than the response timescale, i.e., $\Delta T < t^*_{ \civ}$, rendering it an unresponsive region.
+With observation time intervals of 100, 10, and 1 day, the lower density limits detectable for both low ionization and high ionization states are $10^{4}\ \cc$, $10^{5}\ \cc$ and $10^{6}\ \cc$, respectively.
 On the one hand, given a fixed observational time intervals, the lower the density of the gas, the more challenging it is to detect the response of the low ionized state.
 In other words, it becomes easier to detect the asymmetry of the response.
 On the other hand, to detect the response asymmetry of higher density gases, a shorter observation time interval is required.
+It should be pointed out that this is just a simple quantitative analysis, but it at least indicates the existence of low-density gas in BAL gas that is very far away from the SMBH.
+Some studies have revealed that BAL gas is likely low-density and can exist at scales beyond dust torus, e.g., \cite{zhang2014,he2019,he2022,naddaf2023, ishibashi2024}, which is consistent with our results.